Stroke Rehabilitation and Stroke Homecare in Guildford & Farnham

 "The service was really helpful, responding at short notice to my relative’s urgent need.
 Staff were professional, reliable, caring and quickly established a good rapport.
 Would heartily recommend Right at Home to other people."

-Identifying high blood pressure is important and easily done by a GP, who can prescribe medication and recommend lifestyle changes to reduce blood pressure to normal levels.
-Unchecked, high blood pressure is a high contributing factor to stroke.
+It’s important to identify high blood pressure.
+Your GP can check your blood pressure regularly.
+Doctors can then monitor your status, prescribe medication if required, and encourage lifestyle changes to lower blood pressure to normal levels.
+Unchecked, high blood pressure is a high contributing factor.

 Addressing hypertension (high blood pressure)

 The best strategy for controlling and preventing high blood pressure is to begin with lifestyle changes.
-For seniors, this often means a combination of light exercise, healthy diet and medication.
+For older adults, this often involves a combination of light exercise, a healthy diet and medication.

 - Development of a light exercise schedule